bailli/Johnny/README.md

 ## Compilation

+This has only been tested on Linux so far, but should work on every system with a C++11 compiler and SDL2.
+The includes might be incorrect for other environments.
 The project depends on SDL2/Mixer/TTF/GFX.
-The library for the SDL2_gfx is added manually - not by cmake modules.
+The library for the SDL2_gfx is added manually - not by a cmake modules (see CMakeLists.txt) .

 Compile using: